sjdv1982/cloudless/GUIDE.md

 - On the node, in a second terminal, find out the ephemeral Docker port: `export port=$(docker port jobslave-container| grep 8602 | sed 's/:/ /' | awk '{print $4}'); echo '$port='$port`

 - On the master, do:
+    - Define the variable `nodeIP` as the IP address of the node.
+Use `export` to make it an environment variable.
     - Flush Redis DB: `docker exec redis-container redis-cli flushall`

     - Find out the bridge IP: